Whitzzscott/GutenBergsScraper/README.md

 The Gutenberg Scraper is a tool designed to scrape content from Project Gutenberg.
 But how does it work?

-The Gutenberg Scraper uses parallelism and other technologies to speed up the scraping process for Node.js applications.
+The Gutenberg Scraper uses parallelism and other technologies to speed up the scraping process for Node.js applications, meaning you can directly scrape 50 books in less than a minute .
 It is primarily built with TypeScript.

 If you'd like to use this scraper, here's an example of how to set it up: